Abd2301/Multi-Cloud-DevOps-E-commerce-Project/README.md

 ---

-**Built with ❤️ for learning DevOps and cloud-native technologies**
+**Built with ❤️ for learning DevOps and cloud-native technologies**# Infrastructure Ready